kapilreddy/bunshin/README.md

 ### Ops

-If you are not setting ttl to your keys.
-Recovered nodes and new nodes in cluster should always start from a clean slate.
+Setting a ttl for keys is always a good idea but if you are not setting ttl for your keys.
+Any resize and recovery in redis cluster should be done with nodes clean slate.

 ### Libraries
 Bunshin uses these awesome libraries